 Webmaster job description element #9: Maintain responsive design.

 A webmaster should stay up to date on the web’s latest technologies and make sure the site and its products are always mobile-friendly and multi-platform ready.
 Today this list includes new technologies like Accelerated Mobile Pages (AMP) and appropriate website caching and mirroring to facilitate speedy load times and reliability.

 Webmaster job description element #10: Plan for future changes to the website.

 Beyond the focus of day-to-day activities, the improvement of the website as a whole is a necessary consideration for webmasters.
 As the Internet evolves, the webmaster’s job is to stay current with software and hardware that can improve the success of an online business.

 Do you have the technical aspects of your website working towards your organization’s vision?

-This post was published first in April 2011 and is updated every year.
+This post was originally published in 2011 and is continually updated.